javierlopezdeancos/higgsboson/README.md

 ### Build

-`npm run build:{theme}`

-Build your css files into `./dist/{theme}.min.css`

-#### Example to Captain-america theme

-`npm run build:captain-america`
+`npm run build`

-Build your captain-america css files minified into `./dist/captain-america.min.css`
+Build your css files into `./dist/higgsboson.min.css`

-### Develop a theme
+### Development

-`npm develop:{theme}`

-build and watch changes in your css files into `./dist/{theme}.css`

-#### Example to Captain-america theme

-`npm develop:captain-america`
+Then to develop purposes we need follow this steps

-build and watch changes in your css files into `./dist/captain-america.css`
+1. In a console we should build and watch the css theme required `npm run build:watch`.

-### Develop running an http server

-`npm develop:server`
+2. In other console we need to run up the http server to dev our css files and watch this changes in our browser `npm start`.

 This http server serve to you the `src/index.html` in order to set up your html markup to develop purposes.

-#### Example to Captain-america theme

-Then to develop purposes we need follow this steps

-1. In a console we should build and watch the css theme required `npm run develop:captain-america`.
-2. In other console we need to run up the http server to dev our css files and watch this changes in our browser `npm run develop:server`.

 ### Lint